bytesunite/li-git-essential-training/ch3-install-and-configure-git.md

 To test that the installation was successful you can open the Windows Command Line and type "git" and it should display a list of usage commands.

 To see the version of git you can type `git --version` at the command prompt.

+## Install Git on Linux
+First, many Linux distributions come with Git.
+Open a terminal and type `git --version` to check if Git is already installed.
+If not continue with the instructions below.
+If you go the the Git website and notice your version is outdated you can type `sudo apt-get install git` in your terminal.
+Just like Windows, go to the [Git website](https://git-scm.com) Then click on downloads and instructions are provided to install Git for the different Linux distrubutions.
+For example Ubuntu uses `sudo apt-get install git`.